 and how many of our diets are deficient in this great vitamin.
 So broccoli comes to the rescue.
 Broccoli doesn't have Vitamin D in it, but it does have Vitamins K and A which help your body metabolize the Vitamin D supplements you take and be put to use properly.
 So take your D, and eat your broccoli

 Broccoli detoxifies and cleanses.
 Between its high fiber content and its amino acids, broccoli helps your body get rid of free radicals and toxins.
 Plus it has two unique phytochemicals - isothiocyanates and indoles.
 We're not going to go into them in too much depth other than to explain that they are good!
-Isothiocyanates are said to boost the liver's capacity to remove toxins and free radicals, those bad things you collect as your go about your normal life in Minster.
+The isothiocyanates reportedly boost the liver's ability to get rid of toxins and free radicals that you collect as you wander around Minster living life.
 That's great!

 Broccoli is best when it's raw, steamed, stir-fried or microwaved to keep all the nutrients from escaping.
-(5) So add a cup of broccoli to your diet a few days a week.
-Nothing fancy is required.
+(5) With such easy ways to prepare it, you should add in a cup of broccoli every couple of days for the best results.